Alberta Probate Fees: Legal Cost of Probating Estates

 No Legal Fees For An Estate??

 We include a free consultation to determine if the estate you represent requires probate at all.
 Call or email us to book this free consultation.
 We review the estate’s situation and let you know if the estate requires probate.
 Most important, in situations where the estate safely avoids probate, you incur no fees at all!
+When we complete these evaluations, they take place by a phone consultation.
+This allows us to help you efficiently make this determination.
+Lastly, for individuals requiring additional assistance.
+Please call or email and our estates lawyers can make alternative arrangements for you.

 Our Edmonton And Calgary Firm’s Probate Fees For Estate In Alberta